Jacques Desoubrie: Early life

 Desoubrie was born out-of-wedlock 22 October 1922 in Luingne (Mouscron), Belgium.
 His father was a Belgian doctor, Raymond Desoubrie and his mother, Zoe Note, abandoned him at an early age.
-He grew up with the doctor in Tourcoing, a French city on the border with Belgium.
+He grew up with his father in Tourcoing, a French city on the border with Belgium.
 He trained to be an electrician.

 Desoubrie was described as a short, stocky man with grey eyes who wore moderately thick-lensed glasses.
 He had gold fillings in his front teeth and he spoke fluent English.
 Unlike many collaborators working for the Germans whose primary motivation was money and privileges, Desoubrie was an enthusiastic supporter of the Nazis, although he was also well paid for his work.

 Desoubrie had two children, Jacques (born c.
 1941) and Adolph (b.
 1943) by his mistress, Marie-Therese Laurent.
 He had a close relationship with another woman, Marie-Antoinette Orsini (code named "Colette"), who helped him escort Allied airmen from Brussels to Paris and may have been aware that he was working for the Germans.